A simple technique with an untraditional ratio of water-to-rice along with a few helpful hints ensures fluffy, perfectly cooked rice every time.

 Case in point: lots of people have asked me how to prepare good rice.
 An economical pantry staple, rice befuddles many of us, as it often turns out gummy and sticky when it should be light and fluffy.

-Usually, all it takes is a little technique tweaking to end up with the perfect pot of rice, whether white or brown, short grain or long.
+Usually, all it takes is a little technique tweaking to end up with the perfect pot of rice, whether short, medium or long grain.

 Everyone in my family adores a heaping plateful of rice, ideally with a little soy sauce sprinkled on top.
 In fact, my husband considers this the perfect lunch.
 So simple but so good.